alecominotti/asciimaker/README.md

 	[-h | --help] = Shows this help.

 	Typing Ctrl+C during execution will stop the process and clean all temporary files created.
-	Youtube videos are downloaded in the best quality possible
+	Youtube videos are downloaded in the best quality possible.

 #### Examples of use:
 	./asciimaker -i myVideo.mp4